Aporosa octandra

-Aporosa octandra is a species of plant in the family Phyllanthaceae found from Queensland and New Guinea to Indonesia, China and India.
+Aporosa octandra is a species of plant in the family Phyllanthaceae found from Queensland, Australia, and New Guinea to Indonesia, China and India.
 It is a highly variable plant with 4 named varieties.
 Its wood is used in construction and to make implements, its fruit is edible.
 The Karbi people of Assam use the plant for dyeing.

 Taxonomy, infraspecifics and history

 A. octandra is in a clade with sisters Aporosa ficifolia, A. planchoniana, A. tetrapleura, and A. villosa, separated from other species within the Appendiculatae section of the Aporosa genus.

 Infraspecifics

 In the current major work on Aporosa, Anne M. Schot states in her description of A. octandra and its varieties:

 An extremely variable species in leaf size and indumentum, especially in Thailand, where the different forms co-occur, together with almost every thinkable intermediate form.
 Though so many intermediates occur between the extremes, I will describe the extremes as three varieties (which is, I think, more manageable than lumping all into a confusing mess).
 Thus, I have, beside the typical form from North India, Burma, Laos, Cambodia, and Vietnam, described three different geographical varieties: one from South China, one from North China, and the one occurring in the Malesian region.
 The fact that sharp boundaries cannot be made between any of the varieties, means that the dividing characters have to be used strictly.
 All intermediates (and there are many!) are thus automatically left simply as A. octandra.